 Alternatively, the more conventional method is to search for your Business Listing directly on Google Search or Google Maps.
 Once the user finds your Business Listing, they can then click on the Message button to start a chat with you.

 The Message button is only available on mobile phones and tablets.
 Oddly, there's no Message button on Desktop.
-Be sure to specify the difference when promoting the GMB Messaging feature or it can be confusing for your customers.
+Be sure to specify the difference when promoting the Google My Business Chat Feature or it can be confusing for your customers.

 Google My Business Messaging: Answering Chats